-For a better description with pictures, consult 14ers.com.
+For a better description with pictures, consult 14ers.com

 To get to Mt.
 Bierstadt, take the Georgetown exit off I-70.
 Drive through Georgetown, follow signs for Guanella Pass Scenic Byway.
 Drive 12 miles to the top of Guanella Pass.
 There are parking lots on both sides of the road.
 The upper one has restrooms, the trail starts at the lower lot.
 Give yourself extra time for driving this road.
 It is dirt, and unless it has just been scraped, the washboard will loosen your fillings.

-News and Events For Sawtooth Ridge, Mt.
+Featured Route For Sawtooth Ridge, Mt.
 Bierstadt/Evans combo

 From: Thornton, CO

 When heading to Evans from Bierstadt, you will eventually have to cross over to the North (ish) side of the Sawtooth.
 There are several trails, so try to stay low.
 We took the highest one and burned time by having to downclimb some low grade 5th class terrain.
 Cairns are aplenty on the south side of the Sawtooths, but I'm not sure all are official or even good ideas; if I head back, I will be tempted to remove the cairns marking the higher path for the safety of less-experienced hikers/climbers.

 From: Northglenn, CO